Back to Blog

 Expect 5-15% of Tier 1 leads to re-engage meaningfully.
 Of those, 20-30% will transact within 12 months.
 On a database of 500 old leads, that's 5-20 closings.

 Ready to reactivate your database without the manual work?
-See how Prestyj automates lead nurturing and reactivation.
+Book a demo and see how Prestyj automates lead nurturing and reactivation.